gambit-suite/gambit-docs/docs/databases/gambit_prokaryotic.md

 This database was computed from [GTDB Release 214.1](https://gtdb.ecogenomic.org/stats/r214) as of April 28th, 2023.

 - **Automated curation efforts**

-    The following curation steps were followed for all species:

-    - The candidates for an existing genus were collapsed (e.g genus_A, genus_B becomes genus)
+    For all species, the candidates for an existing genus were collapsed (e.g genus_A, genus_B becomes genus).

     The following species were updated: